DisableGraphics/greending-ng/README.md

 - Now rewritten in C++, which means Greending-ng is even faster than its predecessor (Which already was fast)
 - Extensions!
 Now you can block ads <a href=adblock.md>if you follow this tutorial</a>
 - New look: Rectangular buttons and Client Side Decorations.
 - WebKit based.
-This alternative (To Blink and Gecko) browser engine is incredibly fast and lightweight (Runs on my potato pretty nicely).
+This alternative (To Blink and Gecko) browser engine is incredibly fast and lightweight (Runs on my 2012 potato pretty nicely).
+- Saves tabs when closed.
+Because it's annoying otherwise

 # Installation
 **Dependencies:**